OUIsolutions/CWebStudio/README.md

 }
 ~~~
 # Flags
-With flags you can define comportaments of the sever, each flags define one atributes
+With flags you can define comportaments of the sever, each flags define one atributes<br>
 <b>NOTE : ALWAYS PASS YOUR FLAGS BEFORE IMPORT,FOR THE LIB UNDERSTAND IT </b><br>

 ### CWEB_DEBUG